minsuk95lee-alt/project-heifetz-shadow/README.md

 * **Econometrics:** Statsmodels (Kalman Filter & Dynamic Factor Models)
 * **Data Management:** Pandas & NumPy

+## 5. Current Limitations
+Due to the small sample size (N=4) in this pilot phase, the Hessian matrix may be near-singular.
+The full-scale research will utilize the RCM archive (N>100) to ensure statistical robustness and parameter stability.

 ---
 *Author: Minsuk Lee (MSc Candidate, Royal College of Music; BA, University of Cambridge)*